jlim0255-workship/my_note_taker/README.md

 - Endpoint (the app.post/get/put/delete, followed with the URL)
 - a combination of URL + HTTP method that lets
 - the client interact with a specific resource

+-REMEMBER TO ADD ".js" in tjhe import statement